Bwooce/peerpair/README.md

 ## Principles
 * One-way testing, everyone should be ntp-synced.

-One way testing is better as many of the configurations we're testing are via LB/failover type IP connections with one client being routed to one of many servers.
-With one way testing we can make the client(s) send many packets and the each server only expect one.
+One way testing (expectation based) is better as many of the configurations we're testing are via LB/failover type IP connections with one client being routed to one of many servers.
+With one way testing we can make the client(s) send many packets and the each server only expect one periodically.

 * Latency testing